surinder2000/ml_model_training_with_jenkins/README.md

    [Link to Docker image!](https://hub.docker.com/repository/docker/surinder2000/tensorflow_cpu)

 ### 2. Let's create Jenkins jobs
+#### To create a job in jenkins follow the following three steps
+* Click on New item in the jenkins dashboard a new window will open
+* Enter the job name in the box below Enter an item name (lets say Test job)
+* Click on Freestyle project and then press OK then a new window will open for configuring the job

 #### Job 1: Pull the Github repository automatically when some developer push code to Github
 * In Source Control Management section put the Github repository url and branch name